Architectural Description:

 Isaac & Betsy's oldest son David Osgood b.
 1747 - d.
 1822, became a Minister and lived in Medford, MA.
 David married Hannah Breed b.
 1847 - d.
 1818.
 They had four children: Mary b.
 1787-d.1859, Lucy b.
 1789 d.
 1789, Lucy b.
 1791 d.1873 and David b.
 1793 d.
 1863.

-Brother Jacob Osgood b.
+Isaac & Betsy's son Jacob Osgood b.
 Nov.
 16, 1752 - d.
 Nov.
-29, 1838 inherits the Osgood Homestead and farm after his father died.
-Jacob married on June 27, 1811 in Reading, MA to the widow Lucy (Tufts) Putnam b.
+29, 1838, inherited the Osgood farm after his father died in 1792.
+Jacob married on June 27, 1811, in Reading, MA to the widow Lucy (Tufts) Putnam b.
 Dec.
 11, 1767, in Medford, MA, daughter of Peter & Anne (Adams) Tufts.
 Lucy first married Dr. Daniel Putnam Jr. of Reading.
 Daniel died on Nov.
-3, 1773 age 26.
+3, 1773, age 26.
 Jacob and Lucy had no children.
 Jacob died on Nov.
-29, 1838 at age 86.
+29, 1838, at age 86.
 Lucy died on June 10, 1849.
 Jacob & Lucy Osgood’s estate went to the three children of Jacob’s brother Rev. Daniel Osgood.
 Mary Osgood and Lucy Osgood lived in Medford and Dr. David Osgood in Boston.
 David quit claimed the property to his two sisters.
 Isaac P. Osgood was the executor.

 The 1850 Andover Valuation lists the West Parish farm: Isaac Osgood of Boston – Dwelling House $1000., Barn & other buildings $500., 185 acre Farm $7000.